 In news that was all but confirmed weeks ago, Major League Baseball announced today that it would add a wild card team in each league starting in the 2012.
 By adding the ninth and tenth teams to the play-offs, baseball hopes to increase casual fan interest, put more emphasis on winning the division, and by extension, make the regular season more meaningful.

-“I greatly appreciate the MLBPA’s cooperation in putting the new postseason format in place this year,” Commissioner Bud Selig said on Friday.
-“The enthusiasm for the 10-team structure among our clubs, fans and partners has been overwhelming.
+"“I greatly appreciate the MLBPA’s cooperation in putting the new postseason format in place this year,” Commissioner Bud Selig said on Friday.
+“The enthusiasm for the 10-team structure among our clubs, fans and partners has been overwhelming.“This change increases the rewards of a division championship and allows two additional markets to experience playoff baseball each year, all while maintaining the most exclusive postseason in professional sports.”"

 From a casual fan perspective, something I am not by any means so this is a difficult perspective to take, the additional postseason teams will add a new level of excitement to the game.
 Much like the original wild card expansion in 1994, the extra possibilities for all teams – including the Padres – can attract new, casual fans to the game.
 And for a sport that has lost an insurmountable amount of ground to football, any number of new fans is helpful.